 All employees play a role in stopping the spread of COVID-19.
 This page has information to help train the campus community on infection prevention techniques and the importance of physical distancing, correct use of face coverings, and frequent hand washing.

-All employees who come on campus must complete disinfectant and sanitizer training.
 Access the training through ProLearning on the MyCOM Portal home page.
 Search for the course titled “Coronavirus: Cleaning & Disinfecting Your Workplace (around 10 minutes).”
 You can also search for this course by provider (College of Marin) and then locate the course title.
 Note that training course titles don't use COVID-19, they use coronavirus instead.